farukkurtic/rainify/README.md

 # Rainify

-Rainify is a web application that provides users with a seamless and immersive rain sounds experience, allowing them to relax and focus while enjoying soothing rain sounds.
+Rainify is a web application that provides users with a seamless and immersive rain sounds experience, allowing them to relax and focus while enjoying soothing sounds.
 The app offers a variety of rain sounds and backgrounds to choose from, ensuring users find the perfect ambiance to suit their preferences.

 ## Table of Contents